-The Mark Library following this section has more information on available Trustly Marks and their specific use-cases, see.
+The Mark Library has more information on available Trustly Marks and their specific use-cases, see.
 For guidance on customization options, refer to the Integration Best Practices section or work with Trustly Experience Services.

 There are several approved hosted assets that you can leverage, depending on the layout of your payment lineup.
 They are listed below.

 - Banners - Banners are typically used when you're showing Pay with Online Banking as a method of payment.

 - Buttons - Buttons are typically used when you're providing a call to action to initiate the Trustly experience.